TransferWare/dbug/README.md

 ## UTILITIES

-There files may be useful:
+These files (all but the first created by `make`) may be useful:
-- `src/perl/pdbug.pm`, a Perl debugging module
+1. `src/pdbug/pdbug.pm`, a Perl debugging module
-- `src/prog/dbugrpt` to process DBUG log files (see also the DOCUMENTATION)
+2. `src/prog/dbugrpt` to process DBUG log files (see also the DOCUMENTATION)
-- `src/prog/rf2dbug` to read Robot Framework test execution result from an output XML file and output it to a DBUG log file
+3. `src/prog/rf2dbug` to read Robot Framework test execution result from an output XML file and output it to a DBUG log file

 ## DEVELOPMENT